PRACTICE PAGE: the team

 Protecting whales can never be achieved through solo efforts alone.
-It requires a team with diverse background and skills, with a shared passion for marine conservation.
-Luckily, Whale Wise is run by a group of people with experience in whale research, conservation action, public engagement and media.
-Together, we are committed to making this earth a better place for all of its inhabitants.
+It requires a team with diverse background and skills, united by a shared passion for marine conservation.
+The Whale Wise team has experience in whale research, conservation action, public engagement and media.
+Together, we are committed to supporting ocean harmony.

 After graduating with a degree in Natural Science (University of Cambridge, UK), Tom has spent the last two years working for various marine research and conservation groups, with a focus on whales.
 As part of this, he spent a summer working for the University of Iceland in Húsavík, contributing to photo-identification and behavioural research.
 During this time, he formed the idea of promoting a more sustainable whale watching industry in Iceland and beyond.
 This idea has now transformed into Whale Wise, with the broader aim of reducing human disturbance to whales.
 Whale Wise will form part of Tom’s PhD with the University of Edinburgh.